 The Alzheimer’s Day Care Resource Centers program, abbreviated as ADCRC, provides day care services for Alzheimer’s patients in the mid to late stages, as well as support for their caregivers at a network of 36 adult day care centers throughout the state.
 By offering free to low cost day care services, California hopes to prevent or delay institutionalization of individuals with Alzheimer’s, dementia, and related memory disorders.

 To receive care services in this program, individuals must be diagnosed with Alzheimer’s disease, dementia or related memory disorders and require supervision.
 Priority is given to individuals with moderate to severe levels of impairment.
 Priority may also be given to individuals that reside locally.
 There are no income and asset limits; and fees are based on a sliding scale.
-Each of the 36 ADCRC sets its own fee schedule.
+Each ADCRC sets its own fee schedule.

 The ADCRC Program provides services and supports to both individuals with Alzheimer’s and their caregivers.
 Services are provided at the center locations, not to individuals in their homes.
 The exact services differ at each Resource Center.
 Typically, they include the following:

 Unfortunately due to budgetary issues with the state of California much of this program’s allocation has been cut.
 This may result in the closing of some of the Resources Centers.
 Rather than list the centers here, it is advisable to get the latest information by contacting your local California Area Agency on Aging.
 One can apply for assistance directly with the Alzheimer’s Resource Center nearest them.
-One may also read a fact sheet about the program here.
+One may also read more information about the program here.

 Should there not be an Alzheimer’s Day Resource Center open in your geographic area, one can search for private pay, adult day care centers here.